-I love to travel.
+We love to travel.
 I have been to over 20 countries and savor every memorable experience.
 We spent a few nights two blocks away from San Marcos in Venice.
 I drove around New Zealand’s North Island in a camper van.
-Traveling is a ton of fun and I want to do more.
+Traveling is a ton of fun and I want to do a lot more.
+Now that RB40Jr is old enough to travel, we’ll visit other countries at least once a year.

 - Visit Japan again.
-Japan is so easy to travel around in and the food was great.
+Japan is so easy to travel around in and the food is great.

 - Visit China again.
 China is a huge country and we only saw a tiny slice of it.